openrewrite/rewrite-docs/concepts-and-explanations/recipes.md

     @Override
     protected JavaVisitor<ExecutionContext> getVisitor() {
-        //Construct an instance of a visitor that will operate over the ASTs. return new ChangeTypeVisitor(oldFullyQualifiedTypeName, newFullyQualifiedTypeName);
+        //Construct an instance of a visitor that will operate over the LSTs. return new ChangeTypeVisitor(oldFullyQualifiedTypeName, newFullyQualifiedTypeName);
     }